weibeld-setup/install-keyboard-layout/README.md

 The above converts the `.keylayout` file to a `.klc` file named `Logitech.klc`

-> The file name is shortened to 8 characters (excluding extension) because Windows key layout files may only have names with at most 8 characters.
+> The file name is automatically shortened to 8 characters (excluding the extension) by above tool because Windows key layout files may only have names with at most 8 characters.

 For some reason, the `OEM_3` key (§/°) and `OEM_102` key (</>) seem to be swapped on macOS and Windows keyboards.
 For this reason, the corresponding mappings have bene manually swapped in the generated `.klc` file as follows: